Frequently Asked Questions

 Our private, calming clinic space is a dedicated room within a residence, fully closed off and designed to feel welcoming and peaceful, so you can feel comfortable the moment you walk in.

 A superbill is an itemized receipt that includes all the necessary information for you to submit to your insurance for potential out-of-network reimbursement.
-Depending on your plan and carrier, some clients are able to get a portion-or even the full cost-of their sessions reimbursed.
-We recommend calling your insurance provider to ask about your out-of-network occupational therapy benefits.
+Depending on your plan and carrier, some clients are able to receive partial or full reimbursement for their sessions.
+We recommend contacting your insurance provider to ask about your out-of-network occupational therapy benefits.

 • Pelvic floor therapy starts with understanding how your body is functioning as a whole.
 We assess things like posture, breathing, core engagement, and pelvic floor coordination to identify what might be contributing to your symptoms.